oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ==== Usage of Experimental Extension in Non-TLP:CLEAR Document
 <usage-of-experimental-extension-in-non-tlp-clear-document>
-For each item in an element of type `$['$defs'].extensions_t` it MUST be tested that no experimental extension is used if the document is not labeled `TLP:CLEAR`.
+For each item in an element of type `$['$defs'].extensions_t` it SHALL be tested that no experimental extension is used if the document is not labeled `TLP:CLEAR`.

 The relevant paths for this test are: